-A workforce scheduling software provides capabilities to store and access all key resource information (including their expertise, availability, geographic location, and billing rates) in a centralized database.
+A workforce scheduling software provides capabilities to store and access all key resource information (including expertise, availability, geographic location, and billing rates) in a centralized database.
 This information can be viewed by all necessary decision-makers to identify the right talent for a project.
-A centralized database will allow your organization to reduce assignment mismatches, unnecessary hires, under/or over bookings.
+A centralized database will allow your organization to reduce assignment mismatches, unnecessary hires, and under/or overbookings.

 As mentioned earlier, a manual scheduling process doesn’t allow managers to “tentatively book” resources for forthcoming tasks or projects.
 The schedule approval and change process, which often relies on email communication, is lengthy and bureaucratic.

-A resource management software offers flexibility and greater control to managers.
-First of all, the software automates a majority of the process.
+Resource management software offers flexibility and greater control to managers.
+First of all, the software automates the majority of the process.
 It also provides real-time updates and communication to all members about assigned tasks and schedules.
 The software also provides the ability to “block” resources for pipeline projects.

-The biggest challenge a resource scheduling software can help you overcome is having access to real-time data that can drive decisions.
-A manager can configure reports according to what is most important for them — would that be planned vs. actual costs, delivery timelines, resource utilization rates, or planned vs. actual time taken.
+The biggest resource management challenge that can help you overcome is having access to real-time data that can drive decisions.
+A manager can configure reports according to what is most important for them — would that be planned vs. actual costs, delivery timelines, resource utilization rates, or planned vs. actual time taken?

 With a scheduling tool, you can set overtime or resource capacity alerts to keep your budget and resources in check.
 The data can also provide insights into productivity.
 Are there too many administrative tasks that are draining resources away from billing-related activities?
 If yes, then one knows that the work assignments have to be changed.

 The last thing an employee wants is a job where they are constantly overworked.
-With a job scheduling software, you can avoid overloading an employee.
+With job scheduling software, you can avoid overloading an employee.
 The platform also provides them flexibility in informing you about their work preferences.
 For example, an employee can block off their calendar for personal events and also highlight the type of roles that interest them.
-A manager will be able to view this when they look at the resource profile.
+A manager can view this when they look at the resource profile.
 This will provide employees with the ability to maintain a work-life balance and also feel heard.

 Secondly, the work scheduling software allows employees to see how their task fits into the “larger” picture.
 Everyone on the team can see if a task is taking longer than the allotted time.
 This visibility builds accountability because everyone needs to pull their weight.
 Let’s not forget that this visibility also fosters open communication between members.
 Product Engineer A, who is running into a hurdle can see that Project Engineer X, based in Europe, has some experience in a similar domain, and reach out to them.